The Kraton Ngayogyakarta Hadiningrat in Yogyakarta, Indonesia

 Kraton was built in stages, starting in 1756 and completed in 1790.

-Every year, the sultan of Yogyakarta offers his fingernail clippings to Mt.
+Every year, Yogyakarta’s sultan offers his fingernail clippings to Mt.
 Merpati, the volcano god, while his hair is offered to the sea goddess.

 The gatekeeper of Merapi is called Mbah Marijan, who dangerously sits on an active-volcano Mount Merapi.